*Last updated 7/10/19

 Here's a quick checklist.

-- Have a back up clinician in place.
+Have a back up clinician in place.
 Talk to a trusted colleague and ask them if they can handle crisis while you are gone.
-I have a couple people in my professional will that I use.
+We recommend having a professional will for this and to also have the contact information in your informed consent.

-- Set some boundaries for yourself.
-I take off my inbox on my phone so I don't get emails while I am out.
+Set some boundaries for yourself.
+We take off our inbox on our phones so we don't get emails while we are out.
 This is where you get to really know yourself and what distracts you.
 Is it facebook?
 What if you didn't check facebook on vacation?
 Do what it takes to create space separate from your work.
-To be perfectly honest, I didn't plan my vacation for the holidays well enough in advance and thus I do have a coaching call while I am away.
-But, I accept that and learn from it and next year - I won't let that happen.
+To be perfectly honest, one year Kelly didn't plan her vacation for the holidays well enough in advance and thus had a coaching call while away.
+But, she learned from it and planned accordingly for the next year.

 The more you take vacations, the more you learn what is best for you in terms of length of your vacations and the process you have in your practice.